quicwg/multipath/draft-ietf-quic-multipath.md

 Moreover, {{Section 5.1.2 of QUIC-TRANSPORT}} indicates that an endpoint can change the connection ID it uses for a peer to another available one at any time during the connection.
-As such a sole change of the Connection ID without any change in the address does indiacte a path.
+As such a sole change of the Connection ID without any change in the address does not indicate a new change.

 If an endpoint uses a new Connection ID after an idle period and a NAT binding leads to a 4-tuple changes on the same packet,